Telephone Harassment Lawsuits and the Telephone Consumer Protection Act (TCPA)

 Telephone Harassment Protection

-Both of these statutes have been enacted by Congress in order to protect consumers from illegal telephone harassment communication and from illegal debt collection activities by a debt collector.
+Both of these statutes have been enacted by Congress in order to protect consumers from illegal telephone harassment communication from telemarketers and from illegal debt collection activities by a debt collector.
 Importantly, the Telephone Consumer Protection Act (TCPA) applies to cell phones.
 Since consumers now pay for the usage on their cell phones, this law prohibits any calls using an automatic telephone dialing system (ATDS) or an artificial or pre-recorded voice.
 Under this law, it is illegal every time you receive a robocall and/or an artificial or pre-recorded voice message to your cell phone.
 This also applies to text messages.
 The only defense that anyone can use that is contacting you either by phone calls or text messages to your cell phone is that you previously gave the caller permission to do so.

 Courts have held that consumers have “consented” to calls from a debt collector if the consumer provided their cell phone number on the credit application or gave express permission to either the creditor or collector over the phone.
 It is important to know that you can revoke consent previously given to a collector or creditor by sending a certified letter asking the creditor/creditor to stop calling your cell phone.

-If You’re Receiving Harassing Phone Calls
+What to do if You’re Receiving Harassing Phone Calls